rolfbecker/snapcon2022/Workshop_1_Text.md

-# Workshop 1:<br>Object Detection in Snap! with DetectNet on NVIDIA Jetson Nano
+# Workshop Let's PlAIy!
+Object Detection in Snap! with DetectNet on NVIDIA Jetson Nano

 ## Other Helpers for Participants during the Activity
 Rolf Becker, Harley Lara, Ali Farzizada, Ilgar Rasulov (all from HSRW)

 ## Significance and Relevance of the Topic

 Artificial intelligence is a prevailing technology that poses opportunities and risks for society and the environment.
-Building knowledge and skills in schools is critical to enable students early on to master the technology in stead of being mastered, to demystify AI, to acquire critical reflection competencies, to assess the opportunities and limitations of AI for problem solving.
+Building knowledge and skills in schools is critical to enable students early on to master the technology instead of being mastered, to demystify AI, to acquire critical reflection competencies, to assess the opportunities and limitations of AI for problem solving.
 The usability of many AI toolkits continues to improve.
 Less and less expert knowledge is required to use them.

 This Simplification can be further advanced.
 We use SNAP! to communicate with object detectors based on convolutional neural networks (CNN).
-In the current setup we utilize to the object detection software DetectNet running on a NVIDIA Jetson Nano embedded computer as backend server.
+In the current setup we utilize the object detection software DetectNet running on a NVIDIA Jetson Nano embedded computer as a backend server.

-Snap! is used to take snapshots (still images) from the local user PC webcam.
-These pictures are transmitted to the DetectNet server.
+Snap! is used to take video frames from the local user PC webcam.
+These frames (pictures) are transmitted to the DetectNet server.
 This backend object detector reports the bounding box, the object type, and the confidence level for each identified object on the image back to Snap!
-This information is overlaid with the still image in Snap!
+This information is overlaid with the picture in Snap!
 This object metadata can be used to control Snap! programs such as games.

 ## Rough Agenda for the Workshop

-In this practial workshop we learn how to use convolutional neural network (CNN) based object detectors in SNAP!
+In this practical workshop we learn how to use convolutional neural network (CNN) based object detectors in SNAP!
 The reported object information can then be used for control in SNAP! programs such as games.

 The workshop is provided in a mixed format: on-site as well as remote!